Trikke76/Zabbix-Book/docs/configuration/zabbix-users.md

 </html>

 ???+ warning
     When selecting the different severities be aware that you have to select '''Not classified''' if you want to receive notifications about non trigger events like internal events.
-For more info check out : (Event sources)[https://www.zabbix.com/documentation/7.0/en/manual/config/events/sources].
-This is something that is not obvious and Zabbix documentation could be better in explaining this imho
+For more info check out : [Event sources](https://www.zabbix.com/documentation/7.0/en/manual/config/events/sources).
+This is something that is not obvious and Zabbix documentation could be better in explaining this imho.